trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for September 29, 2021:
+COVID vaccination update for September 30, 2021:

--   Shots reported today: 95,570 (52% 2nd doses)
+-   Shots reported today: 21,586 (57% 2nd doses)
--   Total shots given: 56,139,861
+-   Total shots given: 56,166,787
 -   Age 12+ w/ 1+ Shots: 86.8%
 -   Age 18+ w/ 1+ Shots: 87.2% (est)
 -   Shots per 100 people: 146.1
--   People fully vaccinated: 26,930,171
+-   People fully vaccinated: 26,945,655
--   Doses distributed: 63,906,444
+-   Doses distributed: 63,937,924
 -   Share of distributed doses administered: 87.8%
--   Inventory: 74.5 days (at avg pace)
+-   Inventory: 85.1 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 104,209/day over the past week and 105,089/day the week prior.Canada’s pace has slowed recently.
-We’re now 81% below our June 30 peak average of 542,779.
-Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by October 31
+Our 7-day average pace of giving shots: 91,288/day over the past week and 107,954/day the week prior.Canada’s pace has slowed recently.
+We’re now 83% below our June 30 peak average of 542,779.
+Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by November 9

 ![](Plots/pace_national2.png)